paultran0920/youtube-share/README.md

 ### Run Integration/E2E Test
 See the scripts in `package.json` file
-For the e2e test, because it will start a `real` environment for testing so maybe it will take longer than UT and not stable if comparing to UT.
+For the e2e test, because it will start a `real` environment for testing so maybe it will take longer than UT and not stable if compared to UT.

 I prepared some [E2E Test here](https://github.com/paultran0920/youtube-share-be/blob/master/test-e2e/youtube.e2e-spec.ts), you can take a look for more detail if needed.